forwardadvance/angular_unit_testing_controller_testing/README.md

 ## Running the test

-Just as with out last example, the easiest way to run this test is in the browser.
+Just as with our last example, the easiest way to run this test is in the browser.
 We have a file called `specs.html`, that looks like this:

 ```
 <!DOCTYPE html>